 - Spend some time outdoors as often as you can to get exposure to bright, natural light.
 If you are concerned about harmful effects of solar radiation, do it before ten in the morning or after three in the afternoon or use sunscreen.

 - Try to give yourself some time (up to an hour)in dim light before you go to sleep at night.
 Lower the lighting in your house and bedroom and if other members of the household object, wear sunglasses.

 - The two best natural sleep aid treatments are valerian and melatonin.
-Valerian is a sedative herb, used for centuries.
+Valerian is a sedative herb, used for centuries, and it one of several natural sleep aids that might help you battle insomnia.
 You can find standardized extracts in health food stores and pharmacies.
 Take one to two capsules a half hour before bedtime.
 Melatonin is a hormone that regulates the wake/sleep cycle and other daily biorhythms.
 Try sublingual tablets (to be placed under the tongue and allowed to dissolve); take 2.5 mg at bedtime as an occasional dose, making sure that your bedroom is completely dark.
 A much lower dose, 0.25 to 0.3 mg, is more effective for regular use.